insected/bobbae_gcp-wiki/Hybrid-Multi-Cloud-And-Anthos.md

 ### Anthos on AWS

-Anthos is Google's managed platform for application modernization and delivery, providing consistent automated operations so that an Enterprise can write once and deploy anywhere.
-This session will provide an overview and technical deep dive into "Extending Anthos to AWS", including capabilities that facilitate automation best practices that span across multi-cloud environments and the freedom to run, deploy and manage applications on the cloud of your choice.
+Anthos is Google's managed platform for application modernization and delivery, providing consistent automated operations which can run on AWS as well.

 [https://www.youtube.com/watch?v=qnlrEXOGFz4](https://www.youtube.com/watch?v=qnlrEXOGFz4)